 In addition to conducting a robust risk/benefit assessment before releasing gene drive modified organisms into the environment, it is critical that researchers proposing field release of gene drive modified organisms engage all relevant stakeholders (including affected communities) regarding the project's goals, potential benefits/harms of the research, and opportunities for shared decision making.
 As described below, this report takes a broad view of what constitutes a stakeholder in this context, but it also notes the importance of giving appropriate weight to the inputs of individuals or groups that may be most directly affected.
 It is essential for researchers to assess and understand the interests and values of affected stakeholders in the context of gene drive research in a comprehensive manner, including before proceeding with a field release.
-Effective engagement leads to an understanding of how the research may impact a wide range of stakeholders that the research should proceed; rather, the goals are to 1) identify the relevant interest groups, 2) promote two-way dialogue with stakeholders that includes all viewpoints, and 3) make good-faith efforts to integrate those views into decision-making processes.
+Effective engagement leads to an understanding of how the research may impact a wide range of stakeholder interests, both positively and negatively.
+The goal of engagement is not to persuade stakeholders that the research should proceed; rather, the goals are to 1) identify the relevant interest groups, 2) promote two-way dialogue with stakeholders that includes all viewpoints, and 3) make good-faith efforts to integrate those views into decision-making processes.